 There are many unpleasant and painful symptoms of fibroids, and yet many women don’t even know they have them until their first ultrasound after becoming pregnant. … Continue reading

 There are four types of uterine fibroids with submucosal fibroids being the rarest form.
 A submucosal fibroid is non-cancerous, but it can lead to multiple symptoms and complications for women of childbearing age. … Continue reading

 Uterine fibroids are an issue that approximately 70 percent of women will face in their lifetime.
 Many women suffering from abnormal bleeding and pelvic pain and pressure caused by fibroids want relief as soon as possible.

 Uterine fibroids and other causes of pelvic pain have long been treated with hysterectomy and other surgeries.
 Often, there are better alternatives to a hysterectomy available for women with fibroids.
-Especially for non-cancerous conditions, including fibroid tumors, women should be … Continue reading

 Uterine fibroids are the leading cause of women undergoing a hysterectomy, even though most women prefer a uterus preserving treatment option. … Continue reading